Paktika Province: Recent history

 In 2010 the 101st Rakkasan air assault took over COP Zerok.
 60 minutes produced a TV special documenting the unit's takeover of the COP, entitled COP Zerok.

 In late July 2011, foreign troops and Afghan special forces killed more than 50 insurgents during an operation in eastern Paktika to clear a training camp the Haqqani network used for foreign fighters, NATO said.
 Disenfranchised insurgents told security forces where the camp was located, the coalition said.

 In November 2011, an estimated 60 to 70 Taliban insurgents were killed in an abortive attack on a joint Afghan-ISAF base in the Margha area of Barmal.
 No international troops were killed or injured in the incident.
 It is believed the insurgents crossed over from neighboring FATA and Balochistan of Pakistan.
 In a separate incident the governor of Sar Hawza district died in the same month after his vehicle struck a roadside bomb.
+Civilians have also been killed by the foreign forces.

 In the spring of 2012 the 172nd Infantry Brigade opened the first Afghan National Army/ US Joint Artillery Fire Base in the Orgun District.

 In early 2013 10th Mountain Division, 2–14th Infantry, Golden Dragons, took over FOB Zerok.

 Eight civilians including a pregnant woman and a baby died when Polish soldiers shelled the village of Nangar Khel, where a wedding celebration was taking place.
 Seven Polish soldiers have been charged with war crimes for allegedly opening fire in revenge.

 U.S. Army PFC Bowe Bergdahl turned himself in to the Taliban on July 4, 2009, somewhere between OP Mest, near the town of Yahya Khel, and FOB Sharana.
 He was freed in a prisoner trade on May 31, 2014.

 Paktika was one of the provinces most affected by the 2022 Afghanistan earthquake on 22 June 2022.
 In Gayan District, approximately 1,800 homes, or 70 percent of the district's homes, were destroyed, and 238 people were killed, with 393 others injured.
 In Barmal District, at least 500 people died, with a thousand others injured.
 Many houses constructed primarily of mud and wood were razed to the ground.
 Heavy rain and the earthquake contributed to landslides that destroyed entire hamlets.
 The local clinic in Gayan, which had the capacity of only five patients, was also heavily damaged.
 Of the about 500 patients admitted to the clinic due to the earthquake, about 200 died.
 Three days later, an aftershock killed five persons and wounded 11 more in Gayan District.

 Transportation

-As of May 2014, Paktika Province had regularly scheduled passenger flights to Kabul from Sharana Airstrip.
-The province's development is considered "backwards" compared to the rest of the country but Engineer Hafizullah, head of provincial public works department claimed in 2013 that in the past few years, 154-kilometers roads had been constructed with 70 km having been constructed in 2013 alone.
+As of May 2014, Paktika had regularly scheduled passenger flights to Kabul from Sharana Airstrip.
+The province's development is considered backwards compared to the rest of the country but work on some development projects have recently began.